-You can distribute builds to testers using the Firebase CLI.
-The CLI tool lets you specify testers and release notes for a build, and distributes the build accordingly.
+This guide describes how to distribute APKs to testers using the Firebase CLI.
+The CLI tool lets you specify testers and release notes for a build, then distributes the build accordingly.

 Before you begin